maueroats/teaching/content/ap-cs/haskell/ch03/ch03-hw1.md

 and dealing with Integral to Fractional conversions when they are needed.
 <!--more-->

-1. FYI: You can explicitly say what type a number is by using two colons and the type you want - for example, (5::Int) or (5::Float).
-Find the types of each of the operations below, or say why it does not work:
+1. You can explicitly say what type a number is by using two colons and the type you want - for example, (5::Int) or (5::Float).
+Find the types of each of the operations below, or say _in English_ why it does not work.
+Do not just copy error messages.

     * (/)
     * (5::Int) / (10::Int)